-Over the last 250 years, pedagogy in US public schools has changed, to say the least.
-The best public elementary schools know how to change with the times, with the technology, and with the ever growing needs of their community.
+The art of teaching has, over the last 250 years, changed considerably in US public schools.
+The best public elementary schools know how to change with the times, adapting to new technologies and to the ever-growing needs of their communities.

-Primary school is a critical developmental period for children ages 6-11.
-It is during this time that children acquire their sense of identity and competency.
-Their self-image is shaped by their bourgeoning abilities, and (aside from parents) much of this knowledge derives from interaction with their teachers and peers.
+Primary school is a critical developmental period for children ages 6–11.
+During that time children acquire their sense of identity and competency.
+Their self-image is shaped by their expanding abilities, and (aside from parents) much of this knowledge derives from interaction with their teachers and peers.

 Faculty is crucial for a great elementary school.
 Teachers are needed who understand the developmental milestones that children face, and who work alongside trained professionals developing strategies for those who may be struggling.

 Though test scores were factored into our Best Elementary Schools ranking article, a great school goes beyond blue-ribbon academics.
 The best elementary schools know that their students are more than just empty brains waiting to be filled.
 Academic achievement—though important—is not the ultimate end goal for learning.
 A student’s social, physical, and emotional wellbeing are just as important, if not more.

 Neuroplasticity refers to the brain’s ability to form connections, essentially wiring itself for the future.
 Research has shown that neural development is most active before the age of 11 (12 for boys).
 Strongly cultivating these connections will set the stage for future learning that extends far beyond the classroom and into adulthood.

 Extracurricular activities play a vital role in developing the constantly changing brain of children.
 Research has shown that artistic training strongly correlates to both personal and academic benefits.
 Music education aids students in areas like language development, spatial-temporal reasoning, verbal memory, and even math.
 In fact, the National Association for Music Education found that students actively involved in music scored an average of 85 points higher on the SAT!